-This book published in the Routledge Series of the Extractive Industries and Sustainable Development is authored by Sara Geenen.
-Sara has been doing 6 years of research and over 1 year of fieldwork in different artisanal mines in South Kivu.
+Sara Geenen’s PhD research at the Institute of Development Policy, University of Antwerp (defended in 2014) studied the political economy of artisanal and small-scale gold mining, using access theory.
+This book published in the Routledge Series of the Extractive Industries and Sustainable Development was published in 2015.
+It is based on 6 years of PhD research (2008-2014), including and over 12 months of fieldwork in different artisanal mines in South Kivu.

 Artisanal mining is commonly associated with violent conflict, rampant corruption and desperate poverty.
 Yet millions of people across Sub Sahara Africa depend on it.
 Many of them are living in eastern Democratic Republic of Congo (DRC), home to important mineral reserves, but also to a plethora of armed groups and massive human rights violations.

 African Artisanal Mining from the Inside Out provides a rich and in-depth analysis of the Congolese gold sector.
 Instead of portraying miners and traders as passive victims of economic forces, regional conflicts or disheartening national policies, it focuses on how they gain access to and benefit from gold.
 It shows a professional artisanal mining sector governed by a set of specific norms, offering ample opportunities for flexible employment and local livelihood support and being well-connected to the local economy and society.
 It argues for the viability of artisanal gold mining in the context of weak African states and in the transition towards a post-conflict and more industrialized economy.